 International students MUST have their own medical and travel insurance.
 The school will arrange this for you or your agent may have organised this.
 Doctors' bills can be expensive.
 Insurance needs to be renewed annually.
 You will be told the cost to pay.
+Take a photo of your policy and have it on your phone.

-If you have to visit the Doctor or purchase medicines, you will need to pay immediately.
+Remember when you go to the Doctor you need to take your passport with you.
+Most students go to the Doctor that their host family attend.
+When you visit the Doctor or purchase medicines, you will need to pay immediately.
 KEEP YOUR RECEIPTS so you can then make a claim.
 If you are insured by, the College bring these to Ms Rule and she will assist you.
 Payment can be made into your bank account or through the school bank account, if you are insured by the College.
 Dental visits are not covered in your policy.